AndrewJakubowicz/ts-depDraw/README.md

 # Optimisation thoughts

-- When scanning the file for tokens, we wait for all the data before cleaning the data.
+- ~~When scanning the file for tokens, we wait for all the data before cleaning the data.~~
-- This could be sped up by simply doing both steps in 1 loop through the data.
+- ~~This could be sped up by simply doing both steps in 1 loop through the data.~~
+- Optimised to lazily look everything up.

 # Task list